 Is a term used to describe an entity that is involved in a deal, but not directly as one of the entities that close the deal.
 In privacy policies, the term is often used to avoid being blamed, as the publisher, for something any third party might do to the user.
 For example, additional software that is included in a bundler, will usually be referred to as “third-party software”.

 In cybersecurity, a threat actor is a group or person behind a malicious incident.
 As it is sometimes unclear whether an attack was done by one person or whether there is a group or organization involved, we use this as a general term to describe the responsible entity.

 Is short for Top Level Domain.
 This is the right hand part of a domain name.
 Examples are .com, .gov, and . info.
 In the hierarchical structure of the DNS system these are at the highest level, hence the name.
 A complete list of valid TLDs can be found at the ICANN.org site.

 In information security, a token is a small hardware device that, together with what a user knows—such as a PIN—gives him/her authorized access to a computing system or network.
 A smart card and a key fob are examples of security tokens.

-A program which claims to perform one function but actually does another, typically malicious.
-Trojans can take the form of attachments, downloads, and fake videos/programs.
-Once active on a system, the Trojan may do a number of things including steal sensitive data, monitor webcams, upload files to a third-party server, or just play pranks on the system owner by opening the CD tray, switching off the screen, or redirecting them to shock sites and other unwanted content.
+Trojans are programs that claim to perform one function but actually do another, typically malicious.
+Trojans can take the form of attachments, downloads, and fake videos/programs and, once active on a system, may do a number of things, including stealing sensitive data or taking control of the device.

 Is a systematical approach to finding the cause of a malfunction or other problem.
 With computers this usually starts with studying logs, some of which may have been created specifically for the problem at hand, others may be error logs or even memory dumps.